About My HomeCourt

 Leadership for My HomeCourt non-profit

-Jamilee Lacy, Founding Board Member, is Director and Chief Curator of Providence College Galleries and oversees My HomeCourt’s curatorial program and partnership with the College.
+Jamilee Lacy, Co-Founder, Board Member Emeritus, is the former PCG Director and Chief Curator of Providence College Galleries.

-Kate McNamara, Ex-Officio Board Member, is Curator-at-Large at Providence College Galleries and Executive Director of the My HomeCourt nonprofit.
+Kate McNamara, Ex-Officio Board Member, is Executive Director of the My HomeCourt nonprofit.

-Eric ‘Pete’ Peterson, Founding Board Member and President, is an executive and 1986 graduate of Providence College.
+Eric ‘Pete’ Peterson, Co-Founder, Board Member and President, is an executive and 1986 graduate of Providence College.

-Theresa Peterson, Founding Board Member and Vice President, is a freelance technical writer and 1989 graduate of Providence College.
+Theresa Peterson, Co-Founder, Board Member and Vice President, is a freelance technical writer and 1989 graduate of Providence College.

-Harold Starks, Founding Board Member and Treasurer, is Coordinator of Student-Athlete Mentoring and Athletic Alumni Events at Providence College Athletics and a 1986 graduate of Providence College.
+Harold Starks, Co-Founder, Board Member and Treasurer, is Coordinator of Student-Athlete Mentoring and Athletic Alumni Events at Providence College Athletics and a 1986 graduate of Providence College.